 A hearty bowl of oats is a wholegrain, high fibre source of energy-boosting carbohydrates.
 Eating foods high in fibre may help maintain glucose levels and will keep you feeling fuller for longer.

 Unlike refined carbohydrates, which can cause blood sugar rise and crash quickly, sweet potatoes are a good slow-release carbohydrate.
 Slow-release carbohydrates are absorbed slowly by the body, providing a longer-lasting energy source.
-Also full of immune system-boosting vitamin A, try sweet potatoes roasted or mashed instead of white potatoes.
+They’re also packed full of immune-boosting vitamin A, so try them roasted or mashed instead of white potatoes.